 Being a part of a supportive group can be beneficial for postpartum recovery.
 Spend time communicating with other moms and your loved ones.
 If you are not sure about something, ask questions, get recommendations for confinement food menus, and talk about your emotions.

 Talking with others is the best way to keep anxiety and postpartum depression at bay.

 This is not essential to having a happy postpartum period but it’s amazing on your body and mind.
 Moreover, it stimulates blood flow and the immune system.

-Indian and Malay confinement rules practice it and it’s a fine reward for a new mom.
+You must have heard of the benefits of postnatal massage.
+Indian and Malay confinement rules practice it and many new moms claim it to be highly soothing and relaxing.
 So, go ahead and schedule yourself an appointment because you deserve a good rest.

 These tips may seem like nothing much, but they are simple to do and beneficial in the postpartum period.
 But most importantly, they are very helpful in making a smoother journey for new mothers.